krishansubudhi/DNN_USCityPopulation/README.md

 DNN model to predict US city population.

-This is my first self project on DNN. libraries used are python numpy, pandas, keras
+This is my first self project on DNN.
+Libraries used are *python numpy, pandas, keras*

 ## Task
 Predict population of a US CITY from the following input